 8) Why is a revision facelift more difficult?
 All surgery causes scar formation.
 The scarring that results after a facelift appears as a thick, tough layer that can be more difficult to work with than tissue that has not been operated on.
 Also the original location of landmarks has been altered such that correcting them may prove to be difficult.
 In general, revision facelifts can take a little longer because of corrections that need to be made as a result of the initial surgery.
 Fortunately, Dr. Lopez is one of a few surgeons in the country that performs a deep plane facelift.
 When doing revision facelifts, this allows him to work in a plane of tissue that has normally not been dissected.

 9) How much pain will I experience?
 Fortunately, most procedures on the face cause mild discomfort.
-However, Dr. Lopez does provide all patients with prescriptions for pain medication.
+However, Dr. Lopez and Dr. Perro do provide all patients with prescriptions for pain medication.
 Most patients may use the prescription medication for one to two days after surgery and then switch to Extra Strength Tylenol.

 10) Will I be awake during surgery?
 You will have the choice to have general anesthesia or IV sedation (medicine administered through an IV) and a local anesthetic (numbing medication administered in the operating room).
 In both situations, patients are asleep during surgery.
 Patients do not hear or feel anything and are comfortable during the operation.
 Patients wake up very soon after the surgery is completed.